-You can travel with your bicycle on many European trains, but each rail operator has a different policy and bike transportation charges may vary.
+Bike transport by train is possible on many European trains, but each rail operator has a different policy and bike transportation charges may vary.
 Some accept fully assembled bikes, but many require that you dismantle the bike and store it in a bike bag.
 A few require bicycle reservations.
 Some only offer bike reservation in standard class.
-This article contains all the information you should need to plan a successful trip across Europe with your bike.
+Read our guide to taking bikes on trains to plan a successful trip across Europe with your bike.

 Each rail operator has its own policy regarding bikes, especially during peak times.